S-YOU/dpdk/README.md

 3. extraHdrs/cDecStructs.h - These are extra headers that were made to include the structs that are declared in the DPDK C files that were referenced by the DPDK header files.
 These are referenced by the files in `dpdk` using Nim pragmas.

-4. makeDPDKNim.sh - Bash script to save you time building a Nim DPDK project.
-It is a copy of gcc switches used by the DPDK Makefiles plus some extras.

-5. examples/examples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
+4. examples/examples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
 Please look here to see how to call the Nim DPDK API.

-6. examples/C_Examples - Modified versions of the original DPDK C examples.
+5. examples/C_Examples - Modified versions of the original DPDK C examples.
 This currently has the C rxtx_callbacks example modified to time the average packet latencies.

-7. dpdk.nimble - file to be used by nimble. `nimble install dpdk' will install both C DPDK and Nim bindings. `nimble uninstall dpdk` will uninstall both C DPDK and Nim bindings.
+6. dpdk.nimble - file to be used by nimble. `nimble install dpdk' will install both C DPDK and Nim bindings. `nimble uninstall dpdk` will uninstall both C DPDK and Nim bindings.

-8. instC_DPDK.sh - bash script used by dpdk.nimble to automatically install the C DPDK library.
+7. instC_DPDK.sh - bash script used by dpdk.nimble to automatically install the C DPDK library.

-9. uninstC_DPDK.sh - bash script used by dpdk.nimble to automatically uninstall the C DPDK library.
+8. uninstC_DPDK.sh - bash script used by dpdk.nimble to automatically uninstall the C DPDK library.

-10. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.
+9. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.

-11. tests - to test if extraHdrs/cDecStructs.h can be used by Nim.
+10. tests - to test if extraHdrs/cDecStructs.h can be used by Nim.

+11. makeDPDKNim.sh - Bash script to save you time building a Nim DPDK project.
+Used with nim.cfg, it is uses gcc switches used by the DPDK Makefiles plus some extras.

+12. nim.cfg - place in your projects directory to use the gcc switches used by the DPDK Makefiles.
+Invoke makeDPDKNim.sh to compile your project.

 ## Getting started